Last Updated on December 19, 2023 by Christine Kaaloa

-When things don’t go as planned in India
+What to do when things don’t go as planned in India?

 There’s one lesson I’ve learned in traveling India…. things don’t always go as you’ve planned.
 Whether it’s lack of thorough research on my part or something breaks down or whatever, India is good in reminding me to accept the unexpected and to go with the flow.

 Indians don’t fight the inevitable.
 Instead, they deal with it by casually going along with it, waiting and taking the next best option.

 Having traveled Northeastern India (Kolkata, Darjeeling, Sikkim, Varanasi) for a month, when things haven’t worked out, it’s often led to me finding better resources and seeking options in directions, I never knew existed.

 22 Best Things to Do in Delhi in 48 Hours